2019–20 UMBC Retrievers men's basketball team

 The 2019–20 UMBC Retrievers men's basketball team represented the University of Maryland, Baltimore County in the 2019–20 NCAA Division I men's basketball season.
 The Retrievers, led by fourth-year head coach Ryan Odom, played their home games at the UMBC Event Center in Catonsville, Maryland as members of the America East Conference.
-They finished the season 16–17, 8–8 in America East play to finish in a tie for fourth place.
+They finished the season 16–17, 8–8 in America East play, to finish in a tie for fourth place.
 They defeated New Hampshire in the quarterfinals of the America East tournament before losing in the semifinals to Vermont.

 Previous season

-The Retrievers finished the 2018–19 season 21–13 overall, 11–5 in America East Conference play, to finish in a third place.
+The Retrievers finished the 2018–19 season 21–13 overall, 11–5 in America East play, to finish in a third place.
 In the America East tournament, they defeated Albany in the quarterfinals, Hartford in the semifinals, before falling to Vermont in the championship game.